Performance

 The program prepares students for careers as professional conductors in a variety of contexts, including educational, civic, and church.
 A primary emphasis of the master’s degree is laying the foundation for continued work in a doctoral program.
 Students are expected to expand their musicianship skills and develop the broad knowledge of repertoire required of conductors.

 The program for choral conductors includes individual lessons with the choral conducting faculty and lessons during regularly supervised sessions with the Repertory and Recital choruses.
-Attendance at a weekly seminar, Repertory Chorus rehearsals, and membership in the Yale Camerata are required each term, as is participation as a singer in either the Yale Schola Cantorum or the Repertory Chorus.
+Attendance at a weekly seminar, Repertory Chorus, and Recital Chorus rehearsals is required each term, as is participation in other curricular ensembles.
 First-year students conduct Repertory Chorus in two shared performances.
 Second- and third-year students present a degree recital with the Recital Chorus.
 Choral conducting students are required to study voice as a secondary instrument for two terms and are encouraged to pursue other secondary instrumental studies.
 Students who are enrolled in the School of Music and the Institute of Sacred Music will have additional requirements as specified by the Institute.
-All students are expected to avail themselves of the offerings of the University, particularly courses in the Department of Music.
+All students are expected to avail themselves of the offerings of the university, particularly courses in the Department of Music.

 Choral conductors are advised to observe rehearsals of each of the various vocal and instrumental ensembles.
 Further conducting experience is gained by serving as assistant conductor for one of the faculty-led choirs.
 Visiting guest conductors have included Simon Carrington, Harold Decker, George Guest, Simon Halsey, David Hill, Paul Hillier, Stephen Layton, Sir Neville Marriner, Nicholas McGegan, Erwin Ortner, Stefan Parkman, Krzysztof Penderecki, Helmuth Rilling, Robert Shaw, Dale Warland, and Sir David Willcocks.